• Skip to primary navigation

 We default to MIMO antennas in our own personal signal enhancing strategy and find that 90-95% of the time they give us the best results in any particular location.

-- For our boat, we have the Peplink Maritime 40G ($649 – provided by MobileMustHave.com) 4×4 antenna, and we still keep the Poynting OMNI 402 Mast Antenna 2×2 ($349 – provided by MobileMustHave.com) and hope to replace it with their new 414 4×4 antenna in the future.
+• For our boat, we have the Peplink Maritime 40G ($649 – provided by MobileMustHave.com) 4×4 antenna, and we still keep the Poynting OMNI 402 Mast Antenna 2×2 ($349 – provided by MobileMustHave.com).
+It’s just been too much work to re-wire in a second 4×4 option, so we just use two of Peplink’s paddle antennas directly on the router on that modem.

 Mobile Cellular Boosters